-Learn about manatees, dolphins and other marine life on a manatee boat tour with Sunshine Wildlife Tours in Martin County Florida.
+Learn about manatees, dolphins and other marine life on a manatee boat tour with Sunshine Wildlife Tours on the Indian River Lagoon near Stuart, Florida.

 When Nancy Beaver’s marriage ended she didn’t plot revenge or decide her life was over.
 Instead, she got her captain’s licence and bought a boat.

-“Each adult oyster bed cleans 50 gallons of water a day,” she explained — which got me to wishing I hadn’t eaten a dozen raw oysters at Finz the previous night.
+“Each adult oyster bed cleans 50 gallons of water a day,” she explained.
+That got me wishing I hadn’t eaten a dozen raw oysters at Finz the previous night.

 Manatees at Risk in Indian River Lagoon in Stuart, Florida

 While this stretch of the Atlantic coast is one of the best places to see manatees in Florida, Captain Nancy explained that the estuary is under assault from development.